← Back to Blog

 ---

-This post is adapted from Module 1 of our Seed to Cup course.
+This post is part of our Seed to Cup series.
 Want to go deeper?
-Join our free community at [skool.com/particular-3064](https://skool.com/particular-3064) where we share weekly lessons, cupping notes, and behind-the-scenes farm content.
+Join our free community at skool.com/particular-3064 where I share weekly lessons, cupping notes, and behind-the-scenes content straight from the farm.

 Want to learn more?